 Any of the following shall constitute a breach of this Contract:

-If the Landlord has violated any obligation under this Contract; or
+If the Landlord has violated any obligation under this Contract;

-If the Landlord has demonstrated any intention to violate any obligation under this Contract;
+If the Landlord has demonstrated any intention to violate any obligation under this Contract; or

 If the Landlord has committed any fraud or made any false statement in connection with this Contract, or has committed fraud or made any false statement in connection with any other federally –assisted program.

-The Subrecipient’s right and remedies under the Contract includes recovery of overpayments, termination or reduction of payments and termination of the Contract.
+The Subrecipient’s rights and remedies under the Contract include recovery of overpayments, termination or reduction of payments and termination of the Contract.
 If the Subrecpient determines that a breach has occurred, the Subrecipient may exercise any of its rights or remedies under this Contract.
 The Subrecipient shall notify the Landlord in writing of such determination including a brief statement of the reasons for the determination.
 The notice by the Subrecipient to the Landlord may require the Landlord to take corrective action by a time prescribed in the notice.

 Any remedies employed by the Subrecipient in accordance with this Contract shall be effective as provided in a written notice by the Subrecipient to the Landlord.
 The Subrecipient’s exercise or non-exercise of any remedy shall not constitute a waiver of the right to exercise that or any other right or remedy at another time.